telerik/teststudio-docs/docs-teststudiodev/features/test-maintenance/test-step-context-menu.md

 ---

-- Submit Bug - load the <a href="/features/integration/bug-tracking/submit-bug" target="_blank">Submit Bug</a> dialog and log a bug in your previously configured bug tracking application.
+- Submit Bug - this feature is supported in <a href="https://www.telerik.com/teststudio" target="_blank">Test Studio Ultimate product</a> only.

 ---